rajendrashrest111/Project_coffee_python/README.md

 **Objective:** Compare total sales and coffee types per quarter and per month to spot seasonal trends.

 📊 **Insight:**
 Q4, 2024 recorded the highest revenue, driven by winter beverage demand where in October, the sales was the highest of the whole year.
-On the first quarter of the 2025, highest revenue was collected on February
+On the first quarter of the 2025, highest revenue was collected on February.
+After analyzing the top coffee sales each month, the top coffees sold were latte, cappucino, Americano with milk, and Americano.

 🔗 [View Notebook → `quarterly_analysis.ipynb`](6_quaterly_reports.ipynb)